ch3vr0n5/Readarr/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Sonarr
+about: Create a report to help us improve
+title: ''
+labels: bug
+assignees: ''

 ---